This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Cajun Shrimp and Sausage Vegetable Skillet

-What you need to make cajun shrimp and sausage skillet
+What you need to make Cajun shrimp and sausage skillet

 • Large shrimp- large or jumbo is best.
 Tail on and frozen.